Spinal cord stimulation

-- Gently wash the incision covered in Dermabond (skin glue) with soap and water.
+- Gently wash the incision covered in Dermabond skin glue with soap and water every day.
+Don’t rub or pick at the glue.
 Pat dry.
-Inspect and wash the incision daily.

 - Get up and walk 5-10 minutes every 3-4 hours.
 Gradually increase your walking time, as you are able.